 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account, "Testimony of Mr. Hiram White - A Native of North Carolina," pp. 133, from "American Slavery as It Is," by Theodore Weld.
-It is an account of the whippings, appalling living conditions, and sexual exploitation of slaves.
+So I enclose a short account by Rankin, pp. 175, from "American Slavery as It Is," by Theodore Weld. "found the overseer whipping on of them very severely for not keeping pace with his fellows - in vain the poor fellow alleged that he was sick, and could not work ...
+In the space of an hour they returned by the same way, and found that the poor slave ... was actually dead!"
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.